 Unfortunately, there are several nervous system disorders that can occur in dogs.
 Some of which are incurable and progressive and share many similarities with human nervous system disorders .
 In dogs, severe nervous system issues can affect the spinal cord and cause weakness in the hind limbs, which progresses into their full paralysis.

-Degenerative myelopathy is usually diagnosed in middle-aged or older dogs, and it can often be mistaken for arthritis or other joint issues in the earlier stages.
-In larger dogs, DM usually manifests around 8 years of age, but in smaller breeds it may not show up until into their second decade.
-On rare occasions, very young dogs have also presented with DM.
-Degenerative myelopathy in dogs is non-reversible and follows a progression through three distinct phases (early, intermediate, advanced) although the duration of each phase can vary widely.
+Nervous System disorders are usually diagnosed in middle-aged or older dogs, and can often be mistaken for arthritis or other joint issues in the earlier stages.
+In larger dogs, it usually manifests around 8 years of age, but in smaller breeds it may not show up until into their second decade.
+On rare occasions, very young dogs have also presented with severe nervous system disorders.

-The exact cause of DM has not been determined, but scientists have traced its occurrence to the existence of the genetic mutation in a gene called superoxide dismutase 1 (SOD-1).
-According to our current understanding, a dog must have two copies of the mutated Gene in order to develop DM.
-However, there are some dogs with two copies of this gene mutation that do not develop DM.
+The exact cause of nervous system disorders has not been determined, but scientists have traced some specific occurrences of it to the existence of the genetic mutation in a gene called superoxide dismutase 1 (SOD-1).
+According to our current understanding, a dog must have two copies of the mutated Gene in order to develop certain types of nervous system disorders.
+However, there are some dogs with two copies of this gene mutation that do not develop it at all.

 Genetic testing is available through the Orthopedic Foundation for Animals in order to identify whether a dog has this gene mutation.
-This DNA testing uses saliva to help identify whether a dog has an elevated risk of degenerative myelopathy as well as whether or not they are a carrier for this disease.
+This DNA testing uses saliva to help identify whether a dog has an elevated risk of nervous system disorders as well as whether or not they are a carrier.